Pompeo says U.S. should end special treatment for Hong Kong, ramping up economic, diplomatic tensions with China

 “The administration’s actions will have a chilling effect on trade and financial flows between Hong Kong and the U.S.,” said Eswar Prasad, former head of the International Monetary Fund’s China division.
 “Exports from and through Hong Kong to the U.S. are likely to be subject to the same levels of tariffs as exports from China.
 Investments originating from and routed through Hong Kong will face the same levels of regulatory and national security scrutiny as those originating directly from Chinese companies and investors.”

 U.S. merchandise trade with Hong Kong has been sliding for several years.
-In 2018, the most recent comprehensive trade data available, the U.S. exported to Hong Kong goods and services worth about $50 billion and imported roughly $17 billion from the port city.
+In 2018, the most recent comprehensive trade data available, the United States exported to Hong Kong goods and services worth about $50 billion and imported roughly $17 billion from the port city.

-Roughly 90 percent of goods shipped to the U.S. from Hong Kong originate in southern China rather than the city, which lost most of its traditional manufacturers when the mainland began opening its economy in the late 1970s.
-Consumer goods, light manufacturing and technology products all shifted across the border, said economist Nicholas Lardy of the Peterson Institute for International Economics.
+Roughly 90 percent of goods shipped to the United States from Hong Kong originate in southern China rather than the city, which lost most of its traditional manufacturers when the mainland began opening its economy in the late 1970s.
+Consumer goods, light manufacturing and technology products all shifted across the border, said Lardy, the Peterson Institute economist.

 Many business leaders and other analysts warned that the toughest U.S. actions would likely have little effect on Chinese President Xi Jinping’s determination to quash what he views as the city’s seditious independent streak while incurring great costs.